 Queenstown Fly Fishing Expeditions

 I recommend early starts if you are a serious angler.
-Early usually means a pick up between 0530 to 0730 (depending on your preference we can leave earlier or later).
 Leaving early means we have a chance to get to good water and be set up before others do to maximize your time and chances of success.

 My rate for the day is NZD 850.00.
 This is inclusive of: 4WD transport, fishing guide, lunch and non-alcoholic refreshments, video footage, digital still images, safety and risk management, DoC concessions and GST.